nasd4q/python-tetris/README.md

 It allowed me to grasp basic understanding of the python language and how to run it on MAC

+__Yes, i could have commented my code, i myself can't understand it any more...__

 ## Content

 * The game script : gamev33.py